TR0N-ZEN/aboutLinux/basics.md

 | p      | named pipe                                                                         |
 | s      | socket                                                                             |

-In linux running programs are called processes.
+(In linux) running programs are called processes.
 The first process is the _init process_.
 Each process has a/an:
 + pid (process id)
 + ppid (parent process id; except for the _init process_)

+A process gets its id from its parent process.

 Processes can be:
 + deamons (background processes; on request with `ps -f` in column with heading _TTY_ a question mark should be)
++

 Processes exchange data through _sockets_.
 Terms: